paul-distefano/graphrag-toolkit/docs/graph-model.md

 The graph has three tiers:

-  - **Lineage** Sources, chunks, and the relations between them
+  - **Lineage** Sources, chunks, and the relations between them.
-  - **Summarisation** Hierarchical summarisations and semantic units at different levels of granularity
+  - **Summarisation** Hierarchical summarisations and semantic units at different levels of granularity.
-  - **Entity-Relationship** Individual entities and relations extracted from the underlying sources
+  - **Entity-Relationship** Individual entities and relations extracted from the underlying sources.

 ### Lineage tier